"The Lord is my Shepherd; I shall not want" (Psalm 23:1)

 TUITION ASSISTANCE POLICY

 We provide tuition assistance as a portion of our budgeted amount each year, funds permitting.
-For children who are attending elementary school, middle school, or high school at a Lutheran Church Missouri Synod place of learning, we provide tuition assistance up to 50% of the cost.
+Children who are attending elementary school, middle school, or high school at a Lutheran Church Missouri Synod place of learning, we provide tuition assistance up to 50% of the cost.

 So that we may plan a budget for tuition, we ask that all families apply for tuition assistance by August 1st, annually for the following school year.